Picture depicting CryptoKitties

 If you are reading this, you’ve probably heard of the game that has caught everyone’s attention on the Ethereum network over the last few months: CryptoKitties!

-This blog post has been split in two parts:
+This blog post has been split into two parts:

 • Part 1 (this post) covers technical aspects related to extracting and transforming data from the Ethereum blockchain.

-• Part 2 contains actual analysis of some game data.
+• Part 2 contains the actual analysis of the game data extracted.

 Extracting Data from the Ethereum Blockchain